-Kat’s research group is currently funded by various external grants (see current projects) and Kat has recently been awarded the Australian Academy of Science’s Gottschalk Medal for early career medical research, a Georgina Sweet Award for Women in Quantitative Biomedical Science (2016), L’Oréal-UNESCO Rising Talents Fellowship (2015), the NHMRC Research Excellence Award for the Top-Ranked Career Development Fellow (2014) and L’Oréal For Women In Science Australia & NZ Fellowship (2013).
+Kat’s research group is currently funded by various external grants (see current projects) and Kat has recently been awarded the Australian Academy of Science’s Gottschalk Medal for early career medical research (2017), a Georgina Sweet Award for Women in Quantitative Biomedical Science (2016), L’Oréal-UNESCO Rising Talents Fellowship (2015), the NHMRC Research Excellence Award for the Top-Ranked Career Development Fellow (2014) and L’Oréal For Women In Science Australia & NZ Fellowship (2013).

 A list of Kat’s publications can be found via Google Scholar, and blog posts on recent papers are collated here.
 Kat is also a Senior Editor of the journal Microbial Genomics, published by the UK’s Microbiology Society.